Product

 Most trading education is a con.
 Here's what actually works.

-Why $300/month signal services and lifetime Discord memberships are an extractive business model, and what the alternative looks like when you build the thing with a verified live account instead of screenshots.
+Why $300/month signal services and lifetime Discord memberships are an extractive business model, and what the alternative looks like when the product is something you can actually check for yourself.

 If you have spent any time looking at trading education online, you have already met the model.
 It costs three hundred dollars a month, or two thousand dollars for a "lifetime" Discord, or seven thousand dollars for a "mentorship" that turns out to be a recorded video course someone made in 2019 and a once-a-week Zoom call where the host tells you to be patient.